atom-messenger/atom-messenger/README.md

     User
         (DONE) When sending messages, save ID instead of username (DONE) Profile Picture
-        Uploading Profile Picture
+        When sending a message, add alias in user[0].alias when broadcasting the event so no latency Uploading Profile Picture
             First upload to custom /static folder
             Then use the temporary url to UPLOAD to cloudinary